gundalow/ansible/docs/docsite/rst/network_getting_started/first_inventory.rst

 spines
 servers

-You can reduce duplication by consolidating common variables into group variables:
+When devices in a group share the same variable values, such as OS or SSH user, you can reduce duplication and simplify maintenance by consolidating these into group variables:

 .. code-block:: yaml